-To facilitate international regulatory cooperation, the United States participates in high-level, bilateral regulatory cooperation forums with the European Union, Mexico, and Canada.
-15 In addition, the United States has offered proposals in the WTO's Doha Round to harmonize standards for textiles, apparel, footwear, and travel goods; electronic goods; and automotive goods.
-16 These proposals focus on transparency as a means to promoting good regulatory practices.
-For example, the proposals would require notice and comment procedures whenever WTO members are developing standards in these areas, to provide greater opportunity than under existing WTO procedures for stakeholders to learn about and comment on standards that affect them.
+$^{^{14}}$ EU-US High-Level Regulatory Cooperation Forum, Report to the Transatlantic Economic Council, October 15, 2008, at 4, available at cryptographic capabilities; automotive goods.
+These proposals focus on transparency as a means to promoting good regulatory practices.
+For example, the proposals would require notice and comment procedures whenever WTO members are developing standards in these areas, to provide greater opportunity than under existing WTO procedures for stakeholders to learn about and comment on standards that affect them.; wine and distilled spirits; medical devices, pharmaceuticals, and cosmetics.
+Page 19.